grumpyengineer/ESP8266NeeoSDK/README.md

 This implementation does not include any of the idiot checking that is found in the node.js version.

 At this time only type 'button' works.
-No sensors, no sliders, no imageurls.
+No sensors, no sliders, no imageurls.....

+There are lots of diag messages in here at the moment.
+There will be a lot of serial traffic.

 ## Usage